bsmg/beat-saber-community-wiki/support.md

 ### 3.8 My desktop view only takes up a small section of the screen
 Your CameraPlus display isn't filling up your canvas.
 Either drag the corner to fit the screen, or right click the window and click "Fit to Canvas".

-> Note that CameraPlus' context menu has been disabled as of 1.0.0 due to compatibility issues.
-Edit the config file manually or use the hotkeys to edit settings, you can find a full list of options on the [GitHub](https://github.com/Kylemc1413/CameraPlus)

 ## Beatsaver Downloader Issues
 ### 3.9 Beatsaver Downloader More Songs Button